Viva-con-Agua/documentation/content/collections/concepts/shared-session.md

 Some microservices will implement a Web-App architecture.
 Such applications are based on HTML, CSS and Javascript.
 Mostly, there is also some backend implementing a RESTful API to save and synchronize data entered by users.

-Our concept of a trusted OAuth2 handshake runs into trouble, if the microservice credentials are saved on client devices, since we are not able to prevent misuse of these credentials.
+If the microservice credentials are saved on client devices, our concept of trusted OAuth2 handshake has serious security issues since we are not able to prevent misuse of these credentials.
 Thus, the backend systems have to handle the trusted OAuth2 handshake.

 The question remains of how to implement the user session for the frontend.
 Short answer: You won't need a frontend session.
 The user session is needed for three purposes: (1) Control access, (2) use the user information